A large modern walk-in shower

 The need for a tub is most common among two groups: young families with small children and luxury homeowners in the market for a house with multiple bathrooms.

-“Although more and more people are giving up their tubs for a more comfortable shower, I still believe that maintaining at least one tub in the home is important for resale,” says Neil Kelly Portland Design Consultant Fabian Genovesi—also an award-winning interior designer for more than 30 years (no coincidence, that’s just how we roll).
+“Although more and more people are giving up their tubs for a more comfortable shower, I still believe that maintaining at least one tub in the home is important for resale,” says Neil Kelly Portland Design Consultant Fabian Genovesi.
 “Many families with small children still bathe their kids in tubs.
 A tub also comes in handy in cases where you just want to soak and relax.
 That being said, ultimately, the decision should be based on the individual client and their intentions to sell their homes or stay for the long haul.”

 Consider the space and your plans for the future

-Foregoing that bathtub and installing a shower could be the right decision if you’re planning to stay in your home for decades to come (or age in place) or if you’re willing to market your home to a smaller pool of potential buyers when it comes time to sell.
+Foregoing that bathtub and installing a shower could be the right decision if you’re planning to stay in your home for decades to come, age in place, or if you’re willing to market your home to a smaller pool of potential buyers when it comes time to sell.

-To reiterate, if you do decide to keep a tub in your home, and you have more than one bathroom, the bathtub does not have to be located in the primary or master bath.
+To reiterate, if you do decide to keep a tub in your home or want to add a bathtub to an existing space, it does not have to be located in the primary or master bath.
 These days many homeowners are choosing to transform their primary ensuite bathroom into a more open, personalized space with a large walk-in shower.

 Neil Kelly’s approach to remodeling is to learn all we can about your lifestyle, come up with a design that meets the needs of you and your loved ones, and build the bathroom that is going to give you the most comfort, satisfaction and value— tub or no tub!